The Burning Sun

 to understand what to buy in the shops.

-Often you forgot; that never happens
+Often you forgot; that never

 with the chips in our brains today.